-Hi Again.
-Some books have a lasting effect.
-Devern Fromke’s book Ultimate Intention read over forty years ago was for me one of those books.
-In it he encourages us to keep the big picture in view, God’s eternal purpose in Christ.
+DeVern Fromke’s book Ultimate Intention read over forty years ago was for me one of those books.
+In it he encourages us to keep in view the big picture, God’s eternal purpose in Christ.
 One illustration has remained firmly implanted.

 We can easily reduce things to fit into our world view.
 One example of this is the disciples post resurrection conversation with Jesus.
 ‘Will you at this time save Israel?’
 Jesus had already made it clear that the nations were now to hear the good news.
 The disciples seem to be struggling to grasp the big picture.

 Keeping the big picture in view is so important.
 Many Israelites died in the wilderness because they failed to keep the big picture in view.
 They lost sight of that which had been promised by God.
 The Scriptures have plenty of big picture promises.
-We need the big picture so that we can be encouraged to go on in the midst of our day to day challenges.
-Psalm 22:27,28 (below) is one of many portions of the Bible that help me keep the big picture in view.
-What is your Scripture/big picture that keeps you going?
+We need the big picture so that we can go on with our day to day challenges.
+Psalm 102:12-22 (below) is one of the Bible passages that help me keep the big picture in view.
+What is your scripture/big picture that keeps you going?

 Psalm 27-28 ‘All the ends of the earth will remember and turn to the Lord, and all the families of the nations will bow down before him, for dominion belongs to the Lord and he rules over the nations.’